dumbrellas/SimpleCombatFont/README.md

 <small>Coming soon: use any custom font by placing a font file in the addon's `Fonts` folder</small>

 ## Usage
-1. Enter `/sdf` or open the Simple Damage Font panel in Game Menu > Options > Addons
+1. Use `/sdf` or open the Simple Damage Font panel in Game Menu > Options > Addons

 2. Select a font from the drop-down list and click **Apply**